 The toys market is growing at a CAGR of 2.5% and will reach a market size of $103 Billion in the next few years.
 Toys play a critical role in a child’s growth and development.
 They help in brain development, enabling the kids to acquire logical and reasoning skills.

-Besides, toys help kids gain spatial reasoning and build social and communication skills.
+Besides, toys help kids develop spatial reasoning and social and communication skills.
 Therefore, starting a toy-making business today could be the best decision you are about to make.

 To start your toy-making business, identify a potential niche, and focus on delivering suitable toys.

 Here are some real life success stories of starting a toy maker:

 1. Mini Materials ($240K/year)

 Mat Hofma & Erik Polumbo (from Maitland, Florida, USA) started Mini Materials almost 8 years ago.

 My name is Mat Hofma, and I created Mini Materials.
 We sell miniature masonry and woodworking supplies like cinder blocks, red bricks, pallets, lumber, and even molds to pour your own cinder blocks.

 Since then we've expanded to different styles of mini masonry and even kits to build models.